Communication, Marketing & Media Degrees

 Evagelos is a lecturer in Marketing at Aberdeen Business School, his areas of expertise include marketing strategy, research and analysis.

 Dr Simone Kurtzke is a lecturer in the Department of Communication, Marketing and Media and her main areas of teaching and research are digital and social media marketing.

-Dr Audrey Laing is a Research Assistant in the Research Institute for Management, Governance and Society (IMaGeS).
+Dr Audrey Laing is a Lecturer in the Department of Communication, Media and Marketing.

 Craig is a lecturer in Tourism, Events and Hospitality as well as being Course leader for MSc International Tourism & Hospitality Management.

 Madeleine teaches fashion management within the department of Communication, Marketing and Media at Aberdeen Business School.

 Andrew Martin is a Senior Lecturer in Marketing and Director of the Scottish Centre of Tourism (SCoT).
 His research interests are in general tourism issues, such as hotel & hospitality impacts on the economy.